floookay/vscode-wpm-monitor/README.md

 - the wpm monitor doesn't work in jupyter notebooks that were opened with the notebook editor of the python extension

 ## Release Notes

+### 0.3.0

+- added optional automatic wpm reset after a specified duration of no new user input
+- made prompt configurations persisent by converting them into extension configurations

 ### 0.2.0